trympet/Win2D/README.md

 ##### Build NuGet Packages
 - Launch 'Developer Command Prompt for VS2019'
-- Change directory to your cloned Win2D repository and run 'build'
+- Change directory to your cloned Win2D repository and run 'build' or 'build-net' (also includes a .NET 5 compatible interop assembly)

 ##### Point Visual Studio at the resulting 'bin' directory
 - In Visual Studio, go to 'Tools' -> 'NuGet Package Manager' -> 'Package Manager Settings'